Mike DeCapite: Elsewhere

 Text from Through the Windshield was used in the 1993 Pere Ubu Story of My Life outtake "Through the Windshield" (released as a bonus track on the Story of My Life reissue, Mercury, 2007).
 The book's title was used for the Chargers Street Gang LP Through the Windshield (Get Hip Records, 2003) and the Disturbances of Spring song "Through the Windshield" (Blurring in the Corner of Your Eye, Disturbances of Spring, 2015).).
 A passage from DeCapite's chapbook Creamsicle Blue inspired Joel Murach's song "Orange Light", on the Low Rollers CD Mexican Stingray Doctor, and an outtake from his novel Jacket Weather inspired "Yellow Green" on Murach's Lost in the Last Light.

 Through the Windshield was featured in the discussion of "Why Bob Dylan Matters" at an event sponsored by the Rock and Roll Hall of Fame and Case Western Reserve University, November 16, 2017.
 Classicist and Dylanologist Tom Palaima also read from Radiant Fog (Sparkle Street Books, 2013) at the 32 minute mark.
 Palaima and fellow Classicist Paul Hay also did an entire event called Through the Windshield: Unseen People in Big Cities September 28, 2018 that featured readings (including from Through the Windshield) and songs that make us notice and care about overlooked people in cities spanning from ancient Rome to Cleveland in the third millennium.

+In July 2026, a piece by writer Philip Adams about Mike DeCapite and his novel-in-progress appeared in the London Observer, followed by an extended version of the piece at Substack.